-- Press the ▲▼ buttons on the card remote control, the mouse pad on the full function remote control or the projector cabinet to highlight the menu for the item you want to adjust or set. - 3.
-Press the ▶ button or the "Enter" button on the projector cabinet or the card remote control or the "Left Click" button on the optional full function remote control to select a submenu or item. - Adjust the level or turn the selected item on or off by using "Select" d or b buttons on the cabinet, the card remote control or the "Mouse pad" on the optional full function remote control.
+- Press the ▲▼ buttons on the full function remote control or the projector cabinet to highlight the menu for the item you want to adjust or set. - 3.
+Press the ▶ button or the "Enter" button on the projector cabinet or the "Left Click" button on the full function remote control to select a submenu or item. - 4.
+Adjust the level or turn the selected item on or off by using "Select" ◀ or ▶ buttons on the cabinet, or the "Mouse pad" on the full function remote control.
 The on-screen slide bar will show you the amount of increase or decrease. - 5.
 The change is stored until you adjust it again.